Getting married in the Magnolia State? Here’s how to get a marriage license in Mississippi with tips and tricks from Zola.

 You or your partner falsified information on the marriage license application.

 If one or both of you are minors or under 21 and applying for a license without parental consent.

-Either applicants were forced to apply for the license and did—or were not able to—consent to the application.
+One or both of the applicants were forced to apply for the license and did—or were not able to consent to the application.
 If one or both are incapable of consent due to mental illness or incompetence, the license is rendered invalid.

 If the divorce of one or both of you from a previous marriage was not legally binding.

 If your marriage license was issued between the hours of 6:00 p.m. and 8:00 a.m.
 It’s illegal for a clerk to grant a license within those hours, so keep an eye on the time if you’re visiting the county clerk at the end of the day.